 - 102.3-1.
 This section shall govern the definitions of words and phrases used within this law.
-All words not defined herein shall be used in their ordinary and everyday sense. - (a) "Administrative offices" means the locations where the Oneida Business Committee conducts business. - (b) "Alternate" shall mean an individual appointed by the Oneida Business Committee to serve on the Election Board during an election and until election results have been certified. - (c) "Applicant" shall mean a potential candidate who has not yet been officially approved for acceptance on a ballot. - (d) "Business day" shall mean Monday through Friday, 8:00 a.m.
-4:30 p.m., excluding holidays of the Nation. - (e) "Campaigning" shall mean all efforts designed to influence members of the Nation to support or reject a particular candidate of the Nation including, without limitation,
+All words not defined herein shall be used in their ordinary and everyday sense. - 30 102.3 2.(a) "Administrative offices" means the locations where the Oneida Business Committee conducts business. - 32 (b) "Alternate" shall mean an individual appointed by the Oneida Business Committee to - serve on the Election Board during an election and until election results have been certified.

+102.3-3.(c) "Applicant" shall mean a potential candidate who has not yet been officially

+78 79 102.3 5.(e) "Campaigning" shall mean all efforts designed to influence members of the Nation to support or reject a particular candidate of the Nation including, without limitation, advertising, rallying, public speaking, or other communications with members